Transient concurrence for copropagating entangled bosons and fermions

 To provide the complementary perspective, on the right panel of Fig. \ref{jointPD}, we present graphs of the same quantities as functions of position difference $\Delta x$ at fixed time $t_0$.
-In the active region where $\mathscr{C}(\Psi) \ne 0$, $\rho^+$ and $\rho^-$ carry out wide spatial oscillations corresponding to the fluctuations of the left panel graphs.
+In the active region where $2|\xi \eta| \sqrt{\rho_A \rho_B} \ne 0$, $\rho^+$ and $\rho^-$ exhibit pronounced spatial oscillations corresponding to the fluctuations of the left panel graphs.
 Around the point $\Delta x=0$, we observe an accumulation (depletion) of the symmetric (anti-symmetric) joint probability density.
 Since $I_{AB}$ oscillates periodically, there are other values of $\Delta x$ at which the roles are reversed.
 For example, at the point marked with the letter $e$, $I_{AB}$ is negative, and consequently $\rho^{+}$ exhibits depletion while $\rho^{-}$ accumulation.
-Varying the detector's positions continuously, we can go from $a$ to $e$ passing by the intermediate point $c$, where $I_{AB}=0$ and hence $\rho^{+}=\rho^{-}$.
+This reversal is fully consistent with previous analyses showing that such inversions may arise from the spatial structure of the wavefunctions~\cite{MarchewkaGranot2014}.
+By continuously varying the detector positions, we move from $a$ to $e$ passing through the intermediate point $c$, where $I_{AB}=0$ and therefore $\rho^{+}=\rho^{-}$.

-\textit{Tracing Quantum Connections: Signatures of bunching and anti-bunching.}---The accumulation (depletion) exhibited by the joint probability density evokes the bunching (anti-bunching) phenomenon in HBT-type experiments.
-The continuous transition between antibunching and bunching has also been observed when varying detector's positions in recent experiments using HBT interferometry \cite{wolf2020}.
-Although the measured parameters and physical contexts are different, this parallelism underlines the universality of quantum behaviors.
-Furthermore, this parallelism has already been successfully exploited, by using the bunching and anti-bunching phenomena as signatures of entanglement \cite{cano2011,baranger2013,Dumitrescu2017,thakkar2015}.
+The accumulation (or depletion) exhibited by the joint probability density is reminiscent of the bunching (or antibunching) behavior characteristic of HBT-type experiments.
+A continuous transition between antibunching and bunching has also been observed when detector positions are varied in recent HBT interferometry experiments~\cite{wolf2020}.
+Although the physical contexts and measured quantities are different, this parallel highlights the universality of the underlying quantum behavior.
+Bunching and antibunching have been successfully exploited as signatures of entanglement \cite{cano2011,baranger2013,Dumitrescu2017,thakkar2015}.

-Let us explore these connections further.
-The Monshinsky function has the series expansion \cite{ggcar97}
+\textit{Tracing Quantum Connections: Signatures of bunching and anti-bunching.}---Let us explore these connections further.
+The Moshinsky function has the series expansion \cite{ggcar97}